Slicer/Slicer/Docs/user_guide/getting_started.md

     sudo dnf install mesa-libGLU libnsl

-The included libcrypto.so.1.1 in Slicer-4.11 is incompatible with the system libraries used by Fedora.
+The included libcrypto.so.1.1 in the Slicer installation is incompatible with the system libraries used by Fedora 35.
 The fix, until it is updated, is to move/remove the included libcrypto files:

     $SLICER_ROOT/lib/Slicer-4.11/libcrypto.*